 - Samana (digestion and assimilation)

 The word Prāṇāyāma comes from the Sanskrit words prāṇa and ayāma.
-Prana means “life force“, Yama means “expansion“.
-It refers to various techniques for accumulating, expanding and working with “Prana”.
+Prana means “life force,” Yama means “expansion.”
+It refers to various techniques for accumulating, expanding, and working with “Prana.”

 Here are 20 yoga poses with links to the corresponding Youtube (short) video

-Hot Yoga has may health benefits.
-It is done in a room heated to 104 degree Fahrenheit, so the warmer environment adds an added dimension to the Yoga experience.
-The 3 primary benefits of practicing Hot Yoga”:
+Hot yoga has many health benefits.
+Done in a room at 104 degrees Fahrenheit in a room, so the warmer environment adds an added dimension to the Yoga experience.
+The three primary benefits of practicing Hot Yoga”:

-Weight Lose & Meditation
+Weight Loss & Meditation